 Knobs & Buttons

-Over the last 10 years or so, physical user interfaces have evolved from using buttons & knobs towards touch enabled screens.
+Over the last 10 years or so, physical user interfaces have evolved from using buttons & knobs towards touch-enabled screens.
 Take the two examples below.
-The one of the left is the dashboard of the 2010 Astra, full of knobs & buttons, the one on the right is the dashboard of the 2016 Astra: a big touchscreen and only the essential buttons.
+The one of the left is the dashboard of the 2003-2010 Audi A8, full of knobs & buttons, the one on the right is the dashboard of the 2018 Audi A8: 3 big touchscreens with haptic touch technology for control over all car functions.

 A Touch Future

-These are only two examples of how consumer electronics are ditching buttons & knobs in favour of touch interfaces.
+These are only two examples of how consumer electronics are ditching buttons & knobs in favor of touch interfaces.
 The benefits of a touch interfaces are quite obvious:

-- Touch screens make it much easier for manufactures to add or improve existing functionality, since these are not restricted by the hard-wired functions & labels of physical buttons & knobs.
+- Touch screens make it much easier for manufacturers to add or improve existing functionality since these are not restricted by the hard-wired functions & labels of physical buttons & knobs.

 - As touch screen technology gets better and better, the devices that use them become brighter, more responsive, with lower latency, and can even simulate physical resistance (ex: force touch by Apple)